Matt Vierling Player Props: Tigers vs. Mariners

 Matt Vierling At The Plate

-- Vierling has driven in a run in 15 games this year (22.1%), including five games with more than one RBI (7.4%).
-He has also driven home three or more of his team's runs in two contests.
+- Vierling has had at least one RBI in 21.7% of his games this season (15 of 69), with two or more RBI five times (7.2%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 21 games this season (30.9%), including multiple runs in five games.
+- In 21 of 69 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.